RIS-Synergy/Import-Tool/samples/README.md

-These samples are needed at the moment, neacsue the FWF api for /projects is not stable - not it's mot working, so we have to use these samples, othersie the ris-ui will not be able to work.
+These samples are needed now because the FWF API for /projects is not working.
+Otherwise, the RIS-UI will not work.